w3c-ccg/traceability-vocab/packages/traceability-schemas/data/README.md

 ##### LOCAL JSON-LD `@context` changes.

 Without this directory and the associated tooling scripts, authors would need to publish examples in a 2 step process, as seen [here](https://github.com/w3c-ccg/traceability-vocab/pull/262).
+Linking to this issue does not describe how to add context.

 ## Usage